mrgarvitoffice/LearnMint-Ai/README.md

 ### 2. CRITICAL: Set up Environment Variables

-Create a file named `.env` in the root of your project.
+Create a file named `.env` in the **root of your project**.
 Add the following content, replacing placeholder values with your actual Firebase project configuration and API keys:

 ```env
 # Firebase Project Configuration (Get these from your Firebase project settings)